rjminchuk/Programming-Notes/md/blog/vsts-git-ssh-macos.md

-# Using GIT as a team with VSTS on MacOS
+# Using GIT as a team with VSTS on MacOS with SSH

 If you want to commit work to a private git repo with more than one person on your team, You'll want to use SSH to validate connections to your repo.
 Following is a brief overview of how to setup a VSTS git repo for